UBO and identity cards

 All personal data and documents relating to you and your (co-)business owners are processed and stored securely.

-You will find more information about this legislation and the obligations of financial institutions such as Payconiq on the Federal Public Service Economy website.
+You will find more information about this legislation and the obligations of financial institutions such as Bancontact Payconiq Company on the Federal Public Service Economy website.

 Other FAQs